U.S. Secret Service members erased Jan. 5-6 texts after messages were requested, says watchdog

 The House select committee investigating the Jan.
 6 attack on the U.S. Capitol declined to comment.
 The DHS inspector general's office did not immediately respond to a request by CBS News.

+"We need to get to the bottom of whether the Secret Service destroyed federal records or the Department of Homeland Security obstructed oversight," said Senator Gary Peters, Chairman of the Homeland Security and Governmental Affairs Committee.
+"The DHS Inspector General needs these records to do its independent oversight and the public deserves to have a full picture of what occurred on January 6th.
+I will be learning more from the DHS Inspector General about these concerning allegations."

-Ranking Member of the Senate Homeland Security and Governmental Affairs Committee, Sen. Rob Portman of Ohio said he is "deeply concerned" by the letter, in a statement to CBS News.
+Ranking Member of the Senate Homeland Security and Governmental Affairs Committee, Sen. Rob Portman of Ohio noted that he is "deeply concerned" by the letter, in a statement to CBS News.
 "It is essential that the Department be transparent with its inspector general, Congress, and the American public," Portman added.

 Rep. Bennie Thompson of Mississippi, who chairs both the House Homeland Security and Jan.
 6 committees, said the former "will be briefed about this extraordinarily troubling destruction of records and respond accordingly," in a statement to CBS News.